Let Spring be for Smooshing Together

 The rights of the religious and the secular clash again Wednesday at the Supreme Court, this time in the controversial context of Obamacare and birth control.

 Ah, nothing new about this kind of clashing— it’s become about as common as the sound of cymbals in the back of a school orchestra.
-You probably heard something about this case: a place called “The Little Sisters of the Poor” – a home for the elderly in Washington D.C. which is run by an order of nuns – objects on religious grounds to having to provide birth control coverage to all of itsshutterstock_389426260 employees.
+You probably heard something about this case: a place called “The Little Sisters of the Poor” – a home for the elderly in Washington D.C. which is run by an order of nuns – objects on religious grounds to having to provide birth control coverage to all of its employees.
 The federal government is proposing a solution that would require the management simply to fill out some kind of form stating that their institution wants to “opt out.”
 They would be allowed to have nothing to do with this coverage; but—and here’s the catch– something would be done, separately, so that those employees could receive the services through another insurer.
 The problem is, apparently, that this kind of “opt out” doesn’t have enough clout; the organization would, in their view, still be somehow complicit in the process.

 All of this is definitely compelling stuff, especially for a pastor’s wife always alert to matters of religion in society, and it held my attention all the way through.
 But something else—a single word—suddenly propelled itself to the top of my list of what would be memorable about this case.